suhenady/Phantom-Plant-Shop/README.txt

 -

-Updated code to reflect a plant shop website by © Jewel Addy Codes.
+Updated code to reflect a plant shop and online store website by © Jewel Addy Codes.

 Credits: